P-Layer-app/download/README.md

 In `Generated Playlists`:

+1. Scheduled files are grouped by date and displayed as a 24-hour grid (8x3).
-1. Double-click row -> open file in Playlist Editor.
+2. Double-click a filled hour cell (or focus it and press `Enter`) -> open file in Playlist Editor.
-2. Click `x` in row -> delete file from disk.
+3. Click `x` in a filled cell (or in a standalone row) -> delete file from disk.
+4. Files without schedule date-time are shown in fallback standalone rows and open by double-click.
-3. Schedule-mask playlist names are shown in human-readable format (for example `Playlist: Apr 4, 14:00`).
+5. Date group labels follow user system locale; schedule-mask playlist names are still shown in human-readable form (for example `Playlist: Apr 4, 14:00`).

 ## PRO in Rotator